surveyjs/survey-creator/packages/survey-creator-react/README.md

 <SurveyTester model={model} />
 ```

-**React 18.1 or newer.** This entry declares a peer range of its own — `react >= 18.1` — and the main
-bundle is untouched by it and keeps its 16.5 floor.
-Two reasons, and both are about being honest rather
-than about taste: the widget's subscription and disposal helpers are hooks, so this entry could not
+**React 16.8 or newer.** The widget's subscription and disposal helpers are hooks, so this entry cannot
-serve 16.5 whatever its manifest said; and the lifecycle it depends on is the teardown-and-remount that
-React 18's `StrictMode` performs, which React 17's does not do at all (17 double-invokes render, not
-effects).
-Its test project therefore runs on React 18, installed beside the package's own 17 as
+serve the main bundle's 16.5 floor; the main bundle is untouched by it.
+Its test project runs on the
-`react18` / `react18-dom`.
+React the package develops against (17), mounting under `StrictMode` so that the rehearsal 17 performs
+(a double-invoked render) is exercised; the effect teardown-and-remount that later Reacts add is what
+`useOwnedModel`'s deferred dispose exists for, and it is pinned on 17's own effect lifecycle.

 The stylesheet is the model package's and this one adds none: `survey-creator-core/tester.css` is
 emitted beside `survey-creator-core/tester`, and an unstyled widget means that import is missing.